jthambly/graalvm-mvn/README.md

 ### Running as the root user

-If you understand the risks and wish to run the container as the root user, use the `rootusr` tagged image.
+If you understand the risks and wish to run the container as the root user, you can use the `rootusr` tagged image.

 ## Workspaces